 The Jets will have a big impact on what happens in the Pacific.
 After topping the Ducks and facing the Sharks, they'll take on the Kings on Saturday to close out this season-ending trip.

 "We'll see how we measure up," Wheeler told the team's official website.

 The road team has taken each of the first two matchups in this series.
 Winnipeg won 4-1 at San Jose on Jan.
 2 before the Sharks got even with a 4-1 victory Jan.
 12.

 Both games were before James Reimer's arrival in San Jose.
 He's 6-1-0 with a 1.42 GAA in his last seven starts but has lost five straight to the Jets with a 4.28 GAA.

-Pavelski has three goals and five assists in a six-game point streak against the Jets.
+Pavelski has four goals and six assists in his past eight against Winnipeg.